Australian Public Library Alliance

 Australian public library standards, guidelines and outcomes project 2016

 These guidelines provide essential benchmarks for library managers, councils and state government.
+They are accompanied by a benchmarking calculator to enable libraries to assess their performance against the guidelines and standards.

 Following a competitive tendering process, Melbourne-based I&J Management Services worked with APLA to develop the Guidelines.
 Download the Consultants' Brief and Literature Review.
 See the Standards and Guidelines section below.
 Other useful information includes the National and State Libraries of Australasia public library statistics.